BimRochee/weather/README.md

 - Optimized asset loading
 - Proper state management

-## 🌟 Future Enhancements

-- Weather forecasts for multiple days
-- Multiple city support
-- Weather alerts and notifications
-- Offline data caching
-- More detailed weather information
-- Custom themes and animations

 ## 📄 License

-This project is created for educational purposes as part of the "Consuming Web Services" exam.
+This project is created for application purposes.

 ## 👨‍💻 Developer

 Created with ❤️ using Flutter and Dart for mobile application development.

----

-**Note**: This application demonstrates professional-grade Flutter development practices including proper API integration, error handling, location services, and modern UI design principles.
+---.